sidnik007/sidnik007.github.com/_posts/2015-12-11-handling-long-chains-of-if-else-solution-1.md

 }
 {% endhighlight %}

-When you run the above program, it should print following
+When you run the above program, it should print following.

 {% highlight java %}
 Contains Cheese